-For the interim financial statements as of March 31, 2020, and for the three months then ended, the Company has evaluated subsequent events through May 18, 2020, which is the date the financial statements were available to be issued, except for the Reverse Stock Split described in Note 2, as to which the date is July 1, 2020.
+For the interim financial statements as of March 31, 2020, and for the three months then ended, the Company has evaluated subsequent events through May 18, 2020, which is the date the financial statements were available to be issued.

 In May 2020, the Company signed a second amendment to the lease agreement of the Company's office and laboratory facilities for an eight-year non-cancelable lease of additional office and laboratory space in the same building.
-The lease for additional office and laboratory space provided for abatement of rent during the first three months of the lease and contained rent escalations during the term of the lease.
-The lease for this additional space is expected to commence in the first quarter of 2021 and expires in 2029.
-The second lease amendment also includes an extension of the lease of existing office and laboratory space beginning on May 1, 2020 through the first quarter of 2029.
-The lease agreement includes an option to extend the lease for an additional seven-year term.
-As a result of the amendment to the lease agreement, the Company had an additional total minimum lease payments of \$9.4 million over the lease term through 2029.
+The lease for this additional space is expected to commence in the first quarter of 2021.
+The second lease amendment also includes an extension of the lease of existing office and laboratory space through the first quarter of 2029.